DUKE42web/DUKE/website/storybook/official-tutorial/component-driven-design.md

 ### Benefits

 * **Quality:** Verify that UIs work in different scenarios by building components in isolation and defining their relevant states.
 * **Durability:** Pinpoint bugs down to the detail by testing at the component level.
-It’s less work and more precise than testing screens.
+It's less work and more precise than testing screens.
 * **Speed:** Assemble UIs faster by reusing existing components from a component library or design system.
 * **Efficiency:** Parallelize development and design by decomposing UI into discrete components then sharing the load between different team members.